gitstua-labs/base64-custom-pattern/README.md

+# Purpose
+A custom pattern definition to flag base64 encoded text as a secret scanning alert

+## ⚠️ Warning - not tested.
+Use at own risk.
+This hasn't been tested so there will probably be false positives in what it finds.
+Keeping this here in case it helps someone figure this out...

-# base64-custom-pattern
+## base64-custom-pattern
-checked for base 64 as per a post - needs to be validated as pattern
+checke for base 64 as per a post - needs to be validated as pattern

 This is a pattern I developed using GitHub Copilot for base64:
 `(?:.{1,124})(?:(?i)(?:[A-Z0-9+/]{4}){20,}(?:[A-Z0-9+/]{2}==|[A-Z0-9+/]{3}=)?)(?:.{0,})`